 All GED prep classes include instruction in all of the four GED subject fields including mathematics and reading comprehension.

 Goodwill offers GED programs at many of their locations, both in-class and online.

 Many students benefit from the assistance provided by Goodwill in preparing for the four independent GED subtests.

 Goodwill offers also GED prep online so you can get all set for the exam from the convenience of your home.

 If you consider taking the GED exam but are not really sure where to begin, you may contact a local Goodwill Education Center.

 Some Goodwill centers are offering both online GED prep courses and in-person classes.
-This website offers free online video instruction and practice tests as well to get ready for GED testing fast and efficiently.

 If your closest Goodwill center doesn’t offer a GED prep course, they will help you find the nearest location that does.

 At Goodwill Education Centers, experienced education and career counselors will help you determine the steps required for you to be successful on the GED exam.

 Many Goodwill centers have partnered with local technical or community colleges to offer appropriate GED instruction and career training courses.